SyphonArch/DS-HW-tester/README.md

 # DS-HW-tester 0.1.5
-## Python script to run automated tests on the homework tasks of the Data Structure lecture(2020).
-# DS-HW-tester 0.1.4
-### Python script to run automated tests on the homework tasks of the Data Structure lecture(2020).
+### Python script to run automated tests on the homework tasks of the Data Structure lecture(2020, 001).

 Works with all 6 homework projects of the semester!
 DS-HW-tester was built for your convenience.